Who Restores the Peg? A Mean-Field Game Approach to Model Stablecoin Market Dynamics: Abstract

 \section{Abstract}

 USDC and USDT are the dominant stablecoins pegged to \$1 with a total market capitalization of over \$300B and rising.
 Stablecoins make dollar value globally accessible with secure transfer and settlement.
 Yet in practice, these stablecoins experience periods of stress and de-pegging from their \$1 target, posing significant systemic risks.
 The behavior of market participants during these stress events and the collective actions that either restore or break the peg are not well understood.
-This paper addresses the question: \textit{who restores the peg?} We develop a dynamic, agent-based mean-field game framework for fiat-collateralized stablecoins, in which a large population of arbitrageurs and retail traders strategically interacts across explicit primary (mint/redeem) and secondary (exchange) markets during a de-peg episode.
-The key advantage of this equilibrium formulation is that it endogenously maps market frictions into a market-clearing price path and implied net order flows, allowing us to attribute peg-reverting pressure by channel and to stress-test when a given mechanism becomes insufficient for recovery.
-Using three historical de-peg events, we show that the calibrated equilibrium reproduces observed recovery half-lives and yields an order flow decomposition in which system-wide stress is predominantly stabilized by primary-market arbitrage, whereas episodes with impaired primary redemption require a joint recovery via both primary and secondary markets.
-Finally, a quantitative sensitivity analysis of primary-rail frictions identifies a non-linear breakdown threshold.
-Beyond this point, secondary-market liquidity acts mainly as a second-order amplifier around this primary-market bottleneck.
+This paper addresses the question: \textit{``who restores the peg?''}.
+We develop a dynamic, agent-based mean-field game framework for fiat-collateralized stablecoins, in which a large population of arbitrageurs and retail traders strategically interact across primary and secondary markets during a de-peg episode.
+The key advantage of this equilibrium formulation is that it endogenously maps market frictions into a market-clearing price path and implied net order flows, allowing us to attribute peg-reverting pressure by channel and to stress-test when a given infrastructure becomes insufficient for recovery.
+Using three historical de-peg events, we show that the calibrated equilibrium reproduces observed recovery half-lives and yields an order flow decomposition in which system-wide stress is predominantly stabilized by primary-market arbitrage.
+Finally, a quantitative sensitivity analysis identifies a non-linear breakdown threshold, beyond which a de-peg becomes markedly slower to reverse.